 1 tbsp food coloring (Sazón Goya, Triguisar or homemade)

-6 cups (3.3 lb) cooked rice (you can add some food color to the rice if you prefer)
+6 cups (3.3 lb) cooked rice (you can add some food coloring to the rice if you want)

 Salt & pepper to taste

-1 cup (150 g) cooked yellow peas (you can substitute with green sweet peas)
+1 cup (150 g) cooked yellow peas (you can substitute them with green peas)

 ½ cup (120 ml) sour orange juice (you can make it by mixing juice of 2 oranges with juice of 4 limes)

-2. Rinse the pork skin with water and pat dry well.
-Season the underside liberally with salt to make the skin crispier during baking.
+Rinse the pork skin with water and pat dry well with paper towels.
+Liberally season the underside with salt to make the skin crispier during baking.
 Set aside.